VMware Interview Questions and Answers for 2025

-In this article, we are going to discuss some common and advanced VMware interview questions along with real-time VMware interview questions and answers.
-We are also going to provide interview preparation tips which will help you in preparing for a VMware interview.
+This article discusses common and advanced VMware interview questions along with real-time VMware interview questions and answers.
+It also provides interview preparation tips to help you prepare for a VMware interview.

 Basic VMware Interview Questions

-Here are the basic vmware troubleshooting interview questions and answers for freshers and experienced:
+Here are the basic VMware troubleshooting interview questions and answers for freshers and experienced professionals:

 1. How does VMware work and what does it do?